Time trial bikes and triathlon bikes are designed to be as aerodynamic as possible, in a bid to minimise drag and make you as fast as possible.

 In the UK time trialling is a popular sport, however in the rest of the world it is much more niche.
 Consequently, the market for Triathlon bikes is much larger than that for TT specific bikes.

 The UCI rules and regulations dictate tube shapes, frame design and geometry.
-UCI legal bikes have to conform to the classic bike frame design of two triangles and the other rules stipulate that the saddle must be positioned at least 5cm behind the bottom bracket.
+UCI legal bikes have to conform to the classic bike frame design of two triangles and the other rules stipulating what can and can't go on a bike, not that brands haven't questioned the balance between clarity and ambiguity of the rules.

-However, most Time Trials in the UK, including open events fall under the remit of the CTT governing body and not British Cycling.
+It's worth noting that in the UK, most Time Trials , including open events fall under the remit of the CTT governing body and not British Cycling.
 For CTT events it is fine to use a Non UCI legal bike such as the Cervelo P5X or water bottle fairings like those that can be added to the Canyon Aeroad.
 A notable exception to this would be the National Time Trial championships.

 Watch Video - How much speed can you buy? (featuring the canyon speedmax tt bike)